 1) Tuğçe Akkaş, doctoral researcher, PhD in Materials Science and Nano Engineering

-3) Işınsu Baylam, doctoral researcher, PhD in Physics
+3) Hadi Jahangiri, doctoral researcher, PhD in Metallurgical and Materials Engineering

-4) Amir Motallebzadeh, doctoral researcher, PhD in Materials and Metallurgical Engineering
+4) Amir Motallebzadeh, doctoral researcher, PhD in Metallurgical and Materials Engineering

 KUYTAM was established over a 600-m2 area in the College of Sciences building.
 It houses a wide range of state-of-the-art instruments dedicated to studies in surface sciences, and provides characterization services for external users from other institutions as well as Koç University faculty members from the College of Sciences, Engineering, Medicine, and Social Science and Humanities.
 Currently KUYTAM has 15 affiliated faculty members from Koç University.